shraddhapuntambekar/shraddhapuntambekar.github.io/_pages/about.md

   - /about.html
 ---

 I am a Bioinformatics Scientist specializing in Next-Generation Sequencing (NGS) data analysis and Systems Biology.
-I have worked extensively in interdisciplinary environments, integrating multi-omics data analysis, biological network-based approaches, mathematical modeling and machine learning to gain insights into cellular processes and disease mechanisms.
+I have leveraged multi-omics data analysis, biological network-based approaches, mathematical modeling and machine learning to gain insights into disease mechanisms and identify drug biomarkers.

-My expertise lies in designing and implementing end-to-end bioinformatics pipelines for NGS data analysis (including bulk RNAseq, WGS, ChIPseq, small RNAseq and ATACseq) across multiple projects.
+My expertise includes designing and implementing end-to-end bioinformatics pipelines for bulk RNAseq, WGS, ChIPseq, small RNAseq and ATACseq across multiple projects in inter-disciplinary environments.
+I have an experience in reconstructing signalling networks, and developing Boolean and ODE-based mathematical models to simulate biological systems.

-I am passionate about applying my expertise to elucidate disease mechanisms and drive translational research.